kubedb/cli/docs/guides/mongodb/clustering/sharding_concept.md

 ### Shards

-A shard contains a subset of sharded data for a sharded cluster.
-Together, the cluster’s shards hold the entire data set for the cluster.
+A shard contains a subset of data for a sharded cluster.
+Together, the shards of a cluster hold the entire data set for the cluster.

 As of MongoDB 3.6, shards must be deployed as a replica set to provide redundancy and high availability.